-Since the reopening of Walt Disney World, many of our vacation planning tips and tricks are no longer valid and might never be again.
-Despite this, there are still many tips, tricks, and hacks that will get you ahead of the rest of the crowd.
-Here are 10 Walt Disney World Tips for 2021 that still matter and a couple of important new ones.
+Since the reopening of Walt Disney World, many of our vacation planning tips and tricks are no longer valid and never will be again.
+FastPass+ may have gone, but there is new essential knowledge you need to master to get ahead of the crowd.
+Here are 10 Walt Disney World Tips for 2022 that still matter and a couple of important new ones.
 We updated this guide during December 2021 with all of the latest information for 2022.

 Why are previous Walt Disney World tips & tricks no longer valid?

 We have spent several years here at Modern Life is Good writing a collection of planning guides to create the perfect Walt Disney World Vacation.
-During the reopening of Walt Disney World, some significant changes mean many of our traditional tips, hacks & tricks are no longer relevant.
-Walt Disney World has currently suspended:-
+During the initial reopening of Walt Disney World, some significant changes meant many of our traditional tips, hacks & tricks were no longer valid.
+As 2021 progressed, some suspended services returned, but others have been canceled forever.
+In addition, a whole host of new services have been introduced, including Disney Genie+, Disney Park Pass, and Early Morning Magic.

-It is likely as 2021 progresses, some of these services will become available again, but at the moment, there is no confirmation.
-These suspensions mean there are some big changes to how you plan your Walt Disney World Vacation.
+These changes mean significant changes to how you plan your Walt Disney World Vacation.
 However, some of our previous tips are still relevant, and these include: